@supergrain/silo

 const planbook = useBelongsTo(cardStack, "planbook");

-const cards = useHasMany(planbook.data, "cards");useBelongsTo(model, relationName)→DocumentHandle<Related>.
+const cards = useHasMany(planbook.value ?? null, "cards");useBelongsTo(model, relationName)→DocumentHandle<Related>.
 Readsmodel.relationships[relationName].data(a{ type, id }), then delegates touseDocument.useHasMany(model, relationName)→ReadonlyArray<DocumentHandle<Related>>.
 One handle per related doc; fetching is still batched into one adapter call.useHasManyIndividually(model, relationName)→ReadonlyArray<DocumentHandle<Related>>.
 Same per-doc shape with a name that makes the item-by-item semantics explicit.

 Custom